Skip to main content

 Little or no attention was paid to the potential damage done by pesticides, or to their effects on the food and water of either humans or animals.
 Little or no attention was paid to the environment or other ways of controlling pests.

-The mid twentieth century was the heyday of using chemicals for many things.
+The mid-twentieth century was the heyday of using chemicals for many things.
 They were used as fertilizer to grow crops.
 Chemical means were used to make seeds healthier and hardier.

 Chemical intervention was considered a wonderful thing: it did increase crop yields and make farming, for example, much easier.
 The same was true of disease and pest infestation.
 In your grandfather’s day and before, it seemed easier and a great boon to let chemicals do what humankind had done on its own before.